spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/howtos/feature-howtos/data-imports/howto-import-warehouse-data.md

 To import warehouse data, follow these steps:

-1. Prepare the `warehouse.csv` file where you can indicate whether the warehouse name and its availability.
+1. Prepare the `warehouse.csv` file where you can indicate the warehouse name and its availability.
 The file can contain the following fields:

 | PROPERTY | TRANSCRIPTION | EXAMPLE |
 | --- | --- | --- |